Navigation auf uzh.ch

 Prerequisites

 A Bachelor's degree in Biomedicine of the University of Zurich is required for admission to the Master's program in Biomedicine.
-Students of the University of Zurich with a Bachelor’s degree in Biochemistry or Biology are admitted if the modules BME235, BME236, BME245, BME246, BCH202 as well as BME248 (from beginning of Master fall semseter 2024) have been successfully completed at the Bachelor level.
+Students of the University of Zurich with a Bachelor’s degree in Biochemistry or Biology are admitted if the modules BME235, BME236, BME245, BME246, BCH202 as well as BME248 (from beginning of Master fall semester 2024) have been successfully completed at the Bachelor level.

 Admission of students with a Bachelor's degree from another university is decided by the Vice Dean for Studies after submission of a formal application